Including yours truly.

 7. “I’ll buy the bottle with the cool label” (or rather 7c)

-I know this chafes a lot sommeliers and retailers to hear but, for me, as long as it doesn’t include the word “only” then I’m cool.
+I know this chafes a lot of sommeliers and retailers to hear but, for me, as long as it doesn’t include the word “only” then I’m cool.

 Bottom line, if you are always trying new things–regardless of the reason why the bottle interests you–then you are on the right path.
-I’m not going to shame you or make you feel bad for liking a cool label but I will always encourage you to be open to trying things with sucky labels.
+I’m not going to shame you or make you feel bad for liking a cool label.
+But I will always encourage you to be open to trying things with sucky labels.
 Sometimes those are the best wines.

 8. “What is Robert Parker’s rating for this wine?”

-Truly the best advice that any wine lover can take to heart is to keep tasting and to keep asking questions.
-There really are no rules or right way or wrong way to go about it.
+Indeed the best advice that any wine lover can take to heart is to keep tasting and to keep asking questions.
+There are no rules or right way or wrong way to go about it.
 It’s your time, your money, your mouth.
 So own that and take your own path.